RM2PT/CaseStudies/LibraryMS/Document/RequirementDocument.md

 				loan.RenewedTimes < 6
 			endif and
 			loan.OverDueFee = 0
-/* postcondition:
+		/*
+		 * Generated by RM2Doc - Postcondition
-The attribute RenewedTimes of the object loan became the previous value of the attribute RenewedTimes of the object loan plus 1
+		 * The attribute RenewedTimes of the object loan became the previous value of the attribute RenewedTimes of the object loan plus 1
-The attribute RenewDate of the object loan became Today If the type of parameter user was equal to Student, take the following as postcondition(s):
+		 * The attribute RenewDate of the object loan became Today
+		 * If the type of parameter user was equal to Student, take the following as postcondition(s):
-    If the attribute Programme of the object stu was equal to BACHELOR, take the following as postcondition(s):
+		 *     If the attribute Programme of the object stu was equal to BACHELOR, take the following as postcondition(s):
-        The attribute DueDate of the object loan became the day 20 days after previous value of the attribute DueDate of the object loan
+		 *         The attribute DueDate of the object loan became the day 20 days after previous value of the attribute DueDate of the object loan
-    Otherwise, take the following as postcondition(s):
+		 *     Otherwise, take the following as postcondition(s):
-        If the attribute Programme of the object stu was equal to MASTER, take the following as postcondition(s):
+		 *         If the attribute Programme of the object stu was equal to MASTER, take the following as postcondition(s):
-            The attribute DueDate of the object loan became the day 40 days after previous value of the attribute DueDate of the object loan
+		 *             The attribute DueDate of the object loan became the day 40 days after previous value of the attribute DueDate of the object loan
-        Otherwise, take the following as postcondition(s):
+		 *         Otherwise, take the following as postcondition(s):
-            The attribute DueDate of the object loan became the day 60 days after previous value of the attribute DueDate of the object loan
+		 *             The attribute DueDate of the object loan became the day 60 days after previous value of the attribute DueDate of the object loan
-Otherwise, take the following as postcondition(s):
+		 * Otherwise, take the following as postcondition(s):
-    The attribute DueDate of the object loan became the day 60 days after previous value of the attribute DueDate of the object loan
+		 *     The attribute DueDate of the object loan became the day 60 days after previous value of the attribute DueDate of the object loan
-The return value was true
+		 * The return value was true
 		 */
 		postcondition:
 			loan.RenewedTimes = loan.RenewedTimes@pre + 1 and
 			loan.RenewDate = Today and